tracel-ai/burn/burn-book/src/basic-workflow/training.md

 set; however, we do not recommend this practice for actual usage.

 Finally, the trained model is returned by the `fit` method.
 The trained weights are then saved using the `CompactRecorder`.
-This recorder employs the `MessagePack` format with `gzip` compression, `f16` for floats and `i16` for integers.
+This recorder employs the `MessagePack` format with half precision, `f16` for floats and `i16` for integers.
 Other recorders are available, offering support for various formats, such as `BinCode` and `JSON`, with or without compression.
 Any backend, regardless of precision, can load recorded data of any kind.
 Once the weights have been saved, we use the `LearnerSummary` to display the training report summary.